Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Discussion

-The imputation approaches are closely linked with the estimand thinking \cite{ICH_E9_R1_2019, Siegel2024}.
-The key interest in the regulatory context is to conduct sensitivity analysis for the same estimand as the main analysis \cite{, Cesar2025}, which often targets treatment policy estimand.
-In the presence of suspected informative censoring, the assumption for standard analyses methods in time-to-event endpoints are violated to an unknown extent.
+In practice, there is rarely a single preferred tipping point method.
+Employing multiple approaches can provide a more comprehensive assessment of robustness by examining sensitivity across a broader range of assumptions.
+The imputation approaches are closely linked with the estimand thinking \citep{ICH_E9_R1_2019, Siegel2024}.
+The key interest in the regulatory context is to conduct sensitivity analysis for the same estimand as the main analysis \cite{Cesar2025}, which often targets treatment policy estimand.
+In the presence of potentially informative censoring, the assumption for standard analyses methods in time-to-event endpoints are violated to an unknown extent.
 Tipping point analysis explores this unknown extent to evaluate the robustness of the estimated treatment effect.
-When examining the tipping point analysis results at specific sensitivity parameters, it is important to interpret the estimates with caution, as different tipping point methods may target different estimands.
-When there is a higher dropout rate in the experimental arm and they are considered as events at the time of dropout via model-free imputation, this acts as a composite strategy to handle dropout as an intercurrent event, i.e., dropout is considered as an event.
-When there is a higher dropout rate in the control arm and patients are considered event-free up to their maximum follow-up time, this acts as a hypothetical strategy.

-Regardless of the chosen imputation approach, it is important to ensure that the imputations are consistent with the rest of the data to avoid conflicting information.
-For instance, an imputed progression-free survival (PFS) event or censoring date should occur after the recorded death date.
-Similarly, if PFS is censored due to the initiation of new antineoplastic therapy, the imputed PFS event date should precede the date of such therapy initiation.

 Tipping point analysis is most impactful when a clear clinical interpretation can be assigned to the scenario at which the tipping point occurs.
-For instance, in our Codebreak200 case study, the tipping point was reached at $\delta = 49\%$, approximately corresponding to a hazard ratio (HR) of $0.74$ between the early dropout patients in the control arm and sotorasib arm.
+For instance, in our Codebreak200 case study, the tipping point was reached at $\delta = 55\%$, approximately corresponding to a hazard ratio of $0.68$ between the early discontinued patients in the control arm and sotorasib arm.
 This translates to a meaningfully more favorable outcome for the patients who dropped out compared to the sotorasib arm making it an improbable scenario in clinical practice, as patients who dropped out were unlikely to access treatments more effective than sotorasib.
 Importantly, this clinical plausibility assessment step need not rely solely on trial data; comparisons with external data from the literature can also provide valuable insights.